jacobkap/ucrbook/docs/16_nibrs_arrestee.md

 This chapter also covers the Group B Arrestee Segment.
 The Arrestee Segment covers arrests for Group A offenses and there are corresponding Offense, Offender, and Victim segments for these incidents.
 Group B offenses, however, only have information about the arrest so incidents in this segment do not have any corresponding segments with it.
 Since Group B only has arrests without any associated incident, instead of the incident number variable like other segments have, this segment has an "arrest transaction incident number" which works the same as a normal incident number.
 Likewise, the Window Arrestee Segment is not associated with any other segments as the "window" part means that they are only partial reports.
 The Window Arrestee Segment has the same variables as the normal Arrestee Segment but also has 10 variables on each of the offenses committed (up to 10 offenses) during the incident.
 This is really to try to provide a bit of information that you would otherwise get from the other segments but do not since this is a window segment.

-For the rest of this chapter I will be using examples from the Arrestee Segment and not the Group B Arrestee (except for a table showing each Group B offense) or the Window Arrestee Segment.

-In addition to the variables detailed below this, segment has the traditional agency and incident identifiers: the ORI code, the agency state, the year of this data, and the incident number.
 It also has an "arrestee sequence number" which is an identifier for an arrestee in an incident since incidents can have multiple people arrested.
 This is just the number of each arrestee and to my knowledge is not associated with how involved the arrestee is.
 Being the 1st arrestee, for example, does not mean that individual played a greater role in the crime than the 2nd arrestee.

 ## Crimes arrested for